Patrick56-hub/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-The tutorial below outlines the configuration of the osTicket.
+The tutorial below outlines the configuration of roles, permissions and Service Level Agreements in the "osTicket" support ticketing system.
 <br />